Initialize the ArangoDB client.

-Batch API ExecutionΒΆ
+Batch API Execution

-In batch API executions, requests to ArangoDB server are stored in client-side in-memory queue, and committed together in a single HTTP call.
 After the commit, results can be retrieved later from BatchJob objects.

 Example: